Ted's Woodworking / Woodprix don't pay for the plans!This page is also available in Spanish

 Spam claiming to be from meSo far, I considered this just a nuisance, until a spammer sent an email entitled "16,000 Woodworking Plans and Projects", claiming to be from "Wood Gears", with the return email address of email@example.com (not my email address).
 The mailing address included was for 750 Hornby Street, Vancouver BC.
 Googling that, it's the address of the Vancouver art gallery.
 I doubt the art gallery has anything more to do with this scam than I do.

 Some of these spams were forwarded to me by followers of my website.
 I noticed right away that the links in the email went thru redirects on MailChimp's servers.
-The email itself also originated from a MailChimp server (mail52.us1.mcsv.net 220.127.116.11).
-Because I also used MailChimp for my mailing list, my first thought was that my MailChimp account had been compromised.
+The email itself also originated from a MailChimp server (mail52.us1.mcsv.net 126.96.36.199).
+Because I also used MailChimp for my mailing list when I had one.
+My first thought was that my MailChimp account had been compromised.
 But on further investigation, I realized the spammer used a list different from my mailing list.
-But I changed my password just for good measure!

 MailChimp (unlike "Ted") has a reputation to uphold, and contacting them, I was able to get the account that was used to send the spam shut down and the redirects in the emaiils disabled.
 Unfortunately, without further help from MailChipmp, all I know is that the spammer sent using MailChimp.
 The spam was probably sent by yet another affiliate who believed the affiliate hype on the website and was hoping to make some money.

-Why it's fraudSteve Ramsey has done a story on this fraud:
+Why it's fraudSteve Ramsey has made a video on this fraud:

 I have personally also reviewed the "16,000 plans" package, and it's a disorganized mess of random plans scraped off the internet.
 Picking plans at random, I was able to find the original source, freely accessible, for every one of them with a Google search or two.
 Being able to download the plans online for free does not, however, make them free of copyright, so reselling them is not legal.